archion/eHosts/README.md

 # eHosts [![Build Status](https://travis-ci.org/archion/eHosts.svg)](https://travis-ci.org/archion/eHosts)

-eHosts is an enhanced hosts file that supports regex domain name matching (it is actually a dns proxy run on udp 53 port, so the priority is lower than the rules in system's hosts file).
+eHosts is an enhanced hosts file that supports regex domain name matching (it is actually a dns proxy run on 53 port using both tcp and udp, so the priority is lower than the rules in system's hosts file).

-Note: it is at very early stage and is written just for fun in rust-lang.
+Note: it is at very early stage (but works) and is written just for fun in rust-lang.

 It is built on rust nightly and tested on GNU/Linux.